filecoin-project/actors-utils/frc53_nft/README.md

-# frcxx_nft
+# frc53_nft

-This acts as the reference library for FRCXX.
+This acts as the reference library for frc53.
 While remaining complaint with the spec, this library is opinionated in its batching, minting and storage strategies to optimize for common usage patterns.